 It is very normal that your puppy will cry for you the first few nights.
 Generally they are not crying for mum, but for their missed siblings who they are used to snuggling up to at night.
 The important thing is to establish a routine as quickly as possible.
 Try to put puppy in their crate at the same time every night and say a common word such as ‘night night’ so they start to recognise what is going to happen each evening.

 Using a Lords & Labradors crate cover over the crate can make your puppy feel more relaxed and content as the crate becomes more den like, offering a feeling of security.
-A high sided-bed, like the ‘My First Bed’ can be placed in the crate for added warmth and comfort.
-In the early days, put a puppy blanket with the scent of mummy in the crate with them (or one of your old t-shirts as they begin to bond with you) as this will also help them to settle.
-You could even wrap the blanket around an old hot water bottle giving them something to snuggle up against.
+A sided-bed, like the Cosy & Calming Puppy Crate beds or our Grow With Me beds can be placed in the crate for added warmth and comfort.
+In the early days, put a puppy scent blanket with the scent of mummy in the crate with them (and you could add one of your old t-shirts as they begin to bond with you too) as this will also help them to settle.

 Puppies often get an upset tummy when they move home due to stress.
 Outwardly they can appear content and happy, but the change of environment, water and routine can take its toll.